speckdavid/shakey2016/Readme.md

 ```sh
 $ roslaunch shakey_executable shakey_world.launch pkg:="$(rospack find shakey_quickscenario)"
 ```
 You can (and should) tuck the arms of the robot such that they not infer with the objects.
 For that purpose you can use teleop.
-Press 'a' to control both arms and move them down by holding 'n'.
-Afterward go back with 'q' and select the left arem with 'l'.
-Move the left arm 'in' the robot with 'l' and 'k'.
-Do exactly the same for the right arm (by pressig 'q' then 'r' and using bottons 'j' and 'k').
 The robot should look similar to the picture below.

 ```sh
 $ roslaunch pr2_teleop_general pr2_teleop_general_keyboard.launch